Scaffold

 An "external" service is one that isn't ran by the user directly such as services and APIs provided by other teams or third-party ones such as payment processors and other APIs.
 The user is expected to provide the hostname to this service's API.

-A managed service is a service that is automatically created as part of a scaffolded application.
+Core services are automatically created as part of a scaffolded application.
 These include:

 stoobly-agent